 In service design parlance, this is the backstage view.
 Are you clear on who is doing what and when in order to hit every milestone along your customer experience journey?

-Answering that question was the focus of our follow-up working session with the team.
+Answering those questions was the focus of our follow-up working session with the team.

 We mapped all of the activities by role within each department and identified where those activities laddered up to the customer journey.
 From there, we asked each core stakeholder who was representing each department to locate the top three most critical activities for delivering the customer experience.

-The team generated lots of ideas, ultimately evaluating all of them based on an effort/impact matrix and placing it along the 2016 calendar.
+The team generated lots of ideas, ultimately evaluating all of them based on an effort/impact matrix and placing it along their calendar for the year.

 The strategic plan was forming before their very eyes.

 We wrapped the day with a dialogue about scaling for growth, mapping their projections for organic growth in the next three years on top of the current state of activities by role/responsibility.
 We had given them a scalable tool and taught them to fish.
-Now, they could go through these exercises on their own and ask questions: What if we want aggressive growth?
-How will that impact our core activities?
-What can we adjust in order to deliver upon aggressive growth?
+Now, they could go through these exercises on their own and ask:

 Voila.
 Happy clients.
 Exhausted team.